walimorris/intelli-crop/README.md

 # Intellicrop
 ***
 ## High Level Overview
-Intelli-Crop is a web application that uses machine learning and facial recognition to intelligently crop images to a fine-tuned headshot proportion.
+Intelli-Crop is a web application that uses Managed AI/ML and facial recognition to intelligently crop images to a fine-tuned headshot proportion.

 ### Built With